jiamingmao/data-analysis/Assignments/Challenge (Discrete Choice).md

 Can you think of a way to model this type of strategic interactions in discrete choice problems?

-Do a simple discrete game model involving several players and estimate their utility parameters from data (Feel free to simulate the data yourself).
+Challenge: do a simple discrete game model involving several players and estimate their utility parameters from data (feel free to simulate the data yourself).

 ## Reference